sjmckay/mbb/README.md

 # mbb

-**mbb** is an implementation of a modified blackbody (MBB) model, commonly used for fitting the spectral energy distributions (SEDs) of dusty star-forming galaxies (DSFGs) as well as other astrophysical phenomena.
+**mbb** is an implementation of a modified blackbody (MBB) model, commonly used for fitting the spectral energy distributions (SEDs) of dusty galaxies.
+The code can be used as a simple SED model or to fit photometric data and perform Bayesian parameter estimation.
+Uncertainties and upper limits are properly accounted for, and the code allows easy access to useful posterior metrics.

 Feel free to suggest updates/point out issues on the [GitHub page](https://github.com/mckay-sjm/mbb_model).